Winter travel in the Scottish Highlands

 Inverness is easily accessible

 The city of Inverness is easy to access all year round, with good roads, regular train and bus services from across the UK, as well as flights connecting with the rest of the world.
-Here are the hotel, we have a large car park with complimentary spaces.
+Here at the hotel, we have a large car park with complimentary spaces.
 And we have great public transport, allowing you to get around with ease during your stay.
 And although some of the smaller attractions or weather-dependent activities do close down over the winter, most tourist attractions are open all year.
 So there’s plenty to keep you busy and entertained.

 Things to do in winter